 - The Study Abroad office has up-to-date lists of all the partner institutions, and information on the cost of living in participating countries.

 - You will be eligible to continue to receive any student loan to which you are normally entitled.
 Some Local Education Authorities (LEA) give extra help in the form of travel grants.

 For more information contact email@example.com

 You can also apply to take part in a short-course summer school at one of our overseas partner institutions.
-A summer school can be taken as part of a three year degree, or in addition to a study year abroad or year in industry and Enterprise.
+A summer school can be taken as part of a three year degree, or in addition to a study year abroad or year in industry.